vygr/ChrysaLisp/STATUS.md

 ------

 Happy now with the polygon and stroking APIs after playing around with the new analogue clock face demo.
-Makes a real difference the the flow of the source code after rearranging the parameter ordering.
+Makes a real difference to the flow of the source code after rearranging the parameter ordering.

 ------